Skip to main content

 Is your moss-covered roof casting a shadow over your property's beauty and structural integrity?
-Let us reveal the professionals ' secrets to removing and preventing moss.
+Let us reveal the professionals' secrets to removing and preventing moss.
 You need professional roof cleaning services in order to have a moss-free roof for the longest time.

 Moss grows on roofs for several reasons:

 Moisture is the main factor for moss growth on roofs.
-Rain, dew, and humidity create an environment that favours moss spores germination and thriving.
+Rain, dew, and humidity create an environment that favours moss spore germination and thriving.
 Areas with high moisture retention and poor drainage (gutters, valleys, and shaded corners) have a high risk of moss infestation.

 Shade is another factor for moss growth on roofs.
 Areas with little exposure to sunlight throughout the day stay cooler and retain moisture for a long time, which makes moss flourish.
 Nearby structures, overhanging trees, and architectural features may aggravate the problem as they cast shadows on the roof.